 Types of hills and their cycling effects

 Short hills provide an opportunity to work on developing short bursts of high intensity.
-This type of effort is more commonly referred to as hill sprints.
-And, these efforts can help develop explosive power that can be used in cycle racing for attacking and sprinting and to mix it up when you are riding with your cycle buddies by changing the pace quickly.
+This type of effort is a “hill sprint”.
+These efforts can help develop the explosive power that can be used in cycle racing for attacking and sprinting and to mix it up when you are riding with your cycling buddies by changing the pace quickly.